Kilt, Holyrood tartan

 21 pictures.

-A 3-yard PV/acrylic kilt.
+A 3-yard PV/acrylic kilt (sold as a 4-yarder).
 I really like this kilt.
-The quality is excellent, despite it costing no more than £39 when I bought it about 20 years ago.
-I have been wearing it a lot of times, and still do.
+The quality is excellent (except for the straps), despite it costing no more than £39 when I bought it over 20 years ago.
+There is no indication as from where it came.
+I always thought of Pakistan.
+However, the fabric does not resemble fabrics from Pakistan.
+Therefore, I have come to believe that it is not an imported kilt, but a kilt manufactured in Scotland, probably of PV from Marton Mills.
+I have been wearing it a lot, and still do.
 It is a kilt that will wear forever, it seems.

 There was a choice of three lengths, 21", 22", and 24".
 Depending on how high or low I wear it, this 21" kilt shall either be too short or barely acceptable according to norms.
 But for casual wear on hot days with no kilt police around it is great.